ceodoe/noshitempornium/README.md

 * Safari - [Tampermonkey](https://tampermonkey.net/?browser=safari)
 * Edge - [Tampermonkey](https://tampermonkey.net/?browser=edge)

-Note that Tampermonkey is the only supported userscript engine.
+Note that Tampermonkey is only tested with Tampermonkey, and thus it is the only "officially" supported userscript engine.

 # How to use
 * Make sure the checkbox for "Hide tags in lists" is **unchecked** in your user settings on Emp, the script won't be able to access tags if they're hidden (hover over your username at the top right of any page and click Settings).
 In addition, it is recommended that you increase the value of "Max Tags in lists" to a high number such as 1000, so that torrents with a lot of tags will be correctly handled.
-* Install Tampermonkey/Greasemonkey using the appropriate link above
+* Install Tampermonkey using the appropriate link above
 * Install NSE by clicking [here](https://github.com/ceodoe/noshitempornium/raw/master/NoShitEmpornium.user.js)
-* Follow the instructions given by Tampermonkey/Greasemonkey to install the script
+* Follow the instructions given by Tampermonkey to install the script
 * Once the script is installed, visit an applicable page on Emp (Torrents, Top 10, Collages, Notifications)
-* Click the Options button in the new, blue NSE area placed below the search center
+* Click the Options button in the new NSE configuration area placed below the search center
-* Add your lists of space-separated tags or uploaders in the newly revealed text areas
+* Add your lists of tags, title words or uploaders in the newly revealed areas
+* Click the question mark next to each list for an explanation of what it does
-* Click "Save and reload page" to save your options and reload the page
+* Click "Save" then "Reload page" to save your options and reload the page
-* Torrents containing the entered tags or by entered usernames will now be hidden, and can be shown by clicking the "Toggle X hidden torrents" button.
-Torrents containing any tag in the whitelist will be shown regardless of blacklist rules.
+* Torrents matching your blacklist rules will now be hidden, and can be shown by clicking the "Toggle X hidden torrents" button.
+Torrents matching whitelist rules will be shown regardless of blacklist rules.

-# Important note
+# Important note / Backups
 If you:

 * Use incognito mode